ilyaFD/Gift-box/README.md

 To optimize page loading, I determined that parts are best requested when opening a modal window or selecting a figurine.
 So by clicking on the "Show details" button, or by selecting an element, a check is made whether the Minifigure contains an object with parts, and if not, a request to the server is created.

-Order form data sent to fake API https://jsonplaceholder.typicode.com/posts
+Order form data sent to fake API: https://jsonplaceholder.typicode.com/posts
 # Scripts
 This project was bootstrapped with Create React App.
 The list of scripts avalible [here](https://github.com/facebook/create-react-app).